-I-SEC has operations in The Netherlands, Germany, Spain, Denmark, Italy, and Sweden, and is continuing to expand to other countries in Europe.
-Additionally, I-SEC currently operates at the five major airports in Japan and Joint Venture with local partner in Korea providing aviation security and training to airlines.
+I-SEC has operations in The Netherlands, Germany, Spain, Denmark, Sweden, Finland and Norway and is continuing to expand to other countries in Europe.
+Additionally, I-SEC currently operates at the five major airports in Japan and Joint venture with a local partner in Korea providing aviation security and training to airlines as well as passenger handling services and secondary screening.